OlivierLD/raspberry-coffee/NMEA.multiplexer/casestudy.md

 be dynamically modified, even if already running.
 That is a bit less flexible with Node-RED.

-The memory and resource footprint seem to be smaller in the Java case, which is not un-expectd, as the Java implementation is dedicated to this Multiplexer, Node-RED being way more generic.
+The memory and resource footprint seem to be smaller in the Java case, which is not unexpected, as the Java implementation is dedicated to this Multiplexer, Node-RED being way more generic.

 #### Conclusion?